SkylineCommunications/dataminer-docs/connector-help/connector_help/TDC EDW DB.md

 This driver does not show any actual data from the database, because all data is immediately offloaded to **DSL** files.
 The **Configuration** page is the only displayed page.
 It is used to configure the **Offload** and **Database** connection.

-See the "Installation and configuration"section of this page for more info about the configuration of the element.
+See the "Installation and configuration" section of this page for more info about the configuration of the element.

 ## Notes